Khronophobia/PJSekai-Overlay-English-Guide/README.md

 Once everything is satisfactory, click on File in the AviUtl window and select either `Export with AVI`, or hover over `Export with Plugin` and select the highlighted option (with MP4 in the name).
 Everything from then on should (hopefully) be straightforward.\
 ![](images/export.png)

+## Problems and Answers
+### The fonts looks off/incorrect
+Project Sekai uses FOT-ロダンNTLG Pro EB and FOT-ロダンNTLG Pro DB as its fonts.
+If you don't have it installed on your system, AviUtl will use another font.
+Find the correct fonts on Google.
+### The video ends too early/goes on for too long
+Right click on the timeline and refer to [Section Three.](#section-three-editing)